Dry socket is a complication that can arise after a tooth extraction. It is a painful condition that may need further intervention from the dentist.

 - taking care when eating to avoid disturbing the wound until it has healed

 - avoiding any tobacco products for the first several days following surgery

-However, a person being treated for dry socket should follow up with their doctor or dentist to ensure no other complications have developed.
+The person should also follow up with their dentist to ensure that no other complications have developed.